-The study of bacteria, viruses, molds, yeasts, and protozoans as they are related to human health are addressed.
+The study of bacteria, viruses, molds, yeasts, and protozoans as they are related to human health is addressed.

-~BIOL 2414 Human Anatomy and Physiology II & Lab (1 lab)
+~BIOL 2414 Human Anatomy and Physiology II & Lab (1 Lab) 4 credits

-Prerequisite: ~BIOL 2004 Human Anatomy and Physiology I & Lab.
+Prerequisite: ~BIOL 2004 Human Anatomy and Physiology I & Lab with a grade of a "C" or higher.